robertrossmann/AD-X/README.md

 `composer require alaneor/ad-x:dev-master`
 ( visit [Packagist](https://packagist.org/packages/alaneor/ad-x) for list of all available versions )

-#### Manually:

-1. Download the repository to your local storage
-1. Include the [adx.php](adx.php) file into your project
-1. Use the provided classes ( no need to include separate files )

 ### Post-installation ( optional, but **strongly recommended** ) :

 #### Generate the schema cache: